 Note: This is a 250 foot spool of pre-taped braid.
 Braid length will vary slightly from one roll to the next (+/- 2%).
-All pre-taped braid is made-to-order - please allow 4-5 business days lead time when planning your project.
+All pre-taped braid is made-to-order - please allow 1 week lead time when planning your project.

 A Slot Car Corner exclusive - we've just made braiding a slot car track even easier!!
 We now offer our high-quality 1/4" wide tinned copper (non-magnetic) braid pre-taped.
 We start by removing any residue leftover from the braid manufacturing process - this ensures the best possible adhesion when the tape is applied.
 Our pre-taped braid is a real time saver - depending on your track configuration, this can save you several hours of work (the more corners in your layout, the more time pre-taped braid will save you) and achieve a better finished result.
 Using our pre-taped braid, once you have routed and painted your gains, you are ready to start braiding!!

 We use only high-quality, 1/4" wide tinned copper braid (non-magnetic) that is approximately .030" thick (refer to the tab labeled "FAQ" for more information).
 This braid provides excellent electrical connectivity with very high "ampacity" (safe current carrying capacity).
 In contrast, copper tape is less expensive; however, it has several drawbacks including limited ampacity, sensitivity to changing temperature and humidity, breakage, wear, lifting, and electrical connectivity issues).
 The pre-taped braid we offer is fully compatible with other track braiding products we offer including special router bits, braid termination kits and braid rollers.
 Our pre-taped braid is spooled on high-quality, heavy duty plastic spools which provide excellent protection during shipment and handling.